damianhakert/damianhakert.github.io/source/jobs/front-end-engineer/index.md

 * Know how to use CSS effectively
 * Know how to use javascript effectively
-* Collaborate effectively with UX Designers, Developers and Graphic Designers
+* Collaborate effectively with UX Designers, Developers, and Designers
 * Be able to work with the rest of the community
 * Needs to have extensive knowledge of Rails
 * Work remotely from anywhere in the world (Curious to see what that looks like?